payu-org/payu/docs/source/config.rst

 all collation jobs are single CPU jobs and are not parallelised.

 ``collate_queue`` (*Default:* ``copyq``)
-   PBS queue used for collation jobs
+   PBS queue used for collation jobs.

 ``collate_walltime``
-   Time required for output collation
+   Time required for output collation.

 ``collate_mem``
-   Memory required for output collation
+   Memory required for output collation.

 Model